 Douala 2.949 million

-Petroleum production and refining; aluminum production; food processing; light consumer goods; textiles; lumber; and ship repair.
+Petroleum production and refining; aluminium production; food processing; light consumer goods; textiles; lumber; and ship repair.

 24 major African language groups, English (official), French (official)

 Catholic 38.4%, Protestant 26.3%, other Christian 4.5%, Muslim 20.9%, animist 5.6%, other 1%, non-believer 3.2%

 - Capital Markets